franciscolobo/LocAlignR/README.md

 ## Project status

-LocAlign is under active development.
+LocAlignR is under active development.

 Interfaces, workflows, and configuration options may evolve, but releases will be tagged and versioned.